wp-plugins/wordpress-flash-uploader/readme.txt

 The Wordpress Flash Uploader does contain 2 plugins: 'Wordpress Flash Uploader' and 'Sync Media Library'.
 'Sync Media Library' is a plugin which allows you to synchronize the Wordpress database with your upload folder.
 You can upload by WFU, FTP or whatever and import this files to the Media Library.
 Since WFU 2.12.1 it is also possible to add the flash to the site!
 See the frontend settings for details.

+You can now also synchronize the media library automatically using the wordpress cron and define the extensions that should be synchronized.

 = Motivation: =
 Wordpress has a flash uploader which was not working on any of my servers.
 So I decided to write a